Brvenik

 Brvenik is a village in the municipality of Raška, Serbia.
 According to the 2002 census, the village has a population of 67 people.

-Medieval town of Brvenik was first mentioned in 1280.
-The remains of town walls are located on the hill above the village.
+The village has the remains of the medieval town and fortress of Brvenik.

 There are two medieval monasteries in the immediate vicinity of Brvenik: Stara Pavlica and Nova Pavlica.
 They are both protected as cultural monuments of great importance.

+Fortress

+The fortress of Brvenik is located on the hill (599m) overlooking the Brvenik village.
+The Brvenik župa (county) was mentioned in 1280.
+The county was exchanged between Serbian magnates Musa and Vojislav Vojinović in 1363, with Musa receiving Brvenik and Vojislav the Zvečan Fortress.